CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 reproduction of their results.
 Here, we will explore how to use these different models with another concrete example.

-## Odds ratio, Relative risk ratio and risk difference ratio
+## Odds Ratio, Relative Risk Ratio and Risk Rifference Ratio

 Traditionally estimated in epidemiological studies, let's consider three estimates: 1) the odds ratio, 2) the relative risk ratio, and 3) the risk